Control of reactive collisions by quantum interference: Introduction

-Collisions in molecular systems can be described by the reflection of the wavefunction at two points.
-At long range, the attractive van der Waals (vdW) potential acts as a highly reflective mirror due to quantum reflection in low-temperature scattering.
-When the colliding particles are in close proximity, they can again be reflected or transmitted by another mirror: Na${+}$NaLi pairs can be either reflected off the repulsive short-range potential in a spin-stretched state or transmitted followed by chemical reactions in a low-spin state.
-When the short-range mirror is $100 \%$ transmissive, the entire flux transmitted through the long-range mirror is lost; this is the so-called universal limit.
-Most ultracold molecular collisions studied thus far have loss rate constants at or close to the universal value \cite{krb_kkni,ZwierleinNaK,narb, rbcs_below_univ,rbcs_hanns,caf,rb2,li2,rbcscs_higher_similar,cs2cs,cs2cs_2,liscscs}.
-However, when partial reflection occurs at short range, the resulting loss rate can be higher or lower than the universal value depending on the interference created by multiple reflection pathways.
-This is analogous to an optical Fabry-Perot (FP) interferometer.
-This optical analogue fully captures the results of a single-channel description of reactive molecular collisions \cite{PJ,PJ2}.
-We extend the single-channel model by adding a Feshbach resonance as a lossless phase shifter which can tune between constructive and destructive interferences.
+Most ultracold molecular collisions studied thus far have loss-rate coefficients at or close to the universal value \cite{krb_kkni,ZwierleinNaK,narb, rbcs_below_univ,rbcs_hanns,caf,rb2,li2,rbcscs_higher_similar,cs2cs,cs2cs_2,liscscs}.
+However, when partial reflection occurs at short range, the resulting loss rate can be higher or lower than the universal value, depending on the interference created by multiple reflection pathways.
+This fact is analogous to an optical Fabry-Perot interferometer.
+This optical analog fully captures the results of a single-channel description of reactive molecular collisions \cite{PJ,PJ2}.
+We extended the single-channel model by adding a Feshbach resonance as a lossless phase shifter that can tune between constructive and destructive interferences.